Carlosm99/Recommended-Installations---Advanced-Flutter/README.md

 If not, please install the recommended version.
 * [Node](https://nodejs.org/es/)

-Follow the documentation for it's installation.
+Follow the documentation for its installation.
 * [Flutter](https://flutter.dev/docs/get-started/install)

-Follow the documentation for it's installation.
+Follow the documentation for its installation.
 * [Android Studio](https://developer.android.com/studio)